 The Oscillatory Nature of Language.
 Cambridge University Press.
-Forthcoming.
+(Forthcoming, October 2020).

 “Elliot Murphy is a superb guide and analyst of the repressed and marginalised anarchist tradition in British culture.
 His fresh readings of both renowned and obscure writers and the historical political undercurrents with which they engaged will intrigue scholars and activists interested in politics and culture.
 The relevance of these concerns to our current neoliberal condition renders this a gripping and important book.”
 Anita Biressi, co-author of Class and Contemporary British Culture